IntelLabs/coach/docs_raw/source/usage.rst

 Usage
 =====

-One of the mechanism Coach uses for running experiments is the **Preset** mechanism.
+One of the mechanisms Coach uses for running experiments is the **Preset** mechanism.
 As its name implies, a preset defines a set of predefined experiment parameters.
 This allows defining a *complex* agent-environment interaction, with multiple parameters, and later running it through a very *simple* command line.